liutiantian233/CPP-Project/Wrong book/README.md

 - potential elements that might throw are wrapped in a try block
 - if an error is thrown, control moves to the catch block of the same error type
 - an uncaught exception will halt the program

+# about generic algorithms

+**True**

+- they use iterators to work with a container
+- they must be templated to work with the container type
+- they are often not very efficient, but they are convenient